Surveys

 Will students be reminded to complete the survey?

-A coordinated approach to comms will be used in Semester 1 2025/2026 to support aims to both increase response rates and reduce the amount of emails students are receiving.
+A coordinated approach to comms will be used in Semester 2 2025/2026 to support aims to both increase response rates and manage the amount of emails students are receiving.

-Reminder emails will automatically deliver from the system to students who have not yet completed all of their surveys on Monday 22nd December and Tuesday 30th December.
-During the final two weeks of teaching focus should be on non-email channels and direct promotion from colleagues in contact-hours.
+Reminder emails will automatically deliver from the system to students who have not yet completed all of their surveys up to four times across the survey period.
+These emails should be considered supplimentary to the expectation to allocate time in-session for survey promotion and completion.

 Other channels will be used to support promotion to students